kuangkeng/keng-data-journalism/sankey-demo/README.md

 <ol>
  <li>Copy the formatted data in sheet 1 and covert them into json format using <a href="http://shancarter.github.io/mr-data-converter/">Mr Data Converter</a>.
 Repeat the same for sheet 2.</li>
  <li>Paste the json data into data.json.
 Use sheet 1 data in first part "links", and sheet 2 in second part "nodes".
 Nodes are the rectangular blocks in the sankey diagram and links are the flow lines that join the blocks.
 Make sure the syntax is correct.</li>
- <li>Before continuing with customization, you should run index.html to check if the chart is appearing correctly.
+ <li>Before continuing with customization, you should run <a href="http://kuangkeng.github.io/keng-data-journalism/sankey-demo/index.html">index.html</a> to check if the chart is appearing correctly.
 If it does not work, double check your data.json again.
 If you have a large dataset, try to copy and paste dataset into data.json in stages.
 This could help you detect bad data that breaks the code.
 However, make sure the 'name' only contains the 'source' and 'target' that you have pasted.</li>
 </ol>

 Customization